이몽 Imong (2019-2021)

 또, 그의 아들이.

-In 2019, his son became a police officer—a subtly disorienting twist in their family history.
+In 2003, a document recognising his contribution to democratisation arrived at his home.
+In 2019, his son became a policeman—a subtly disorienting twist in their family history.

 It is a story about a society that failed to protect the individual, and about a man who lived through what could only be described as a kind of surreal dream.

-What you are witnessing is a symbolic stage—a space shaped by images and memory, where he neither runs from the past nor feels the need to.
 This man in the photo is a protagonist in a fantasy-like scenario, returning to the very places where he was once arrested and tortured, but now standing tall, quiet, composed, and dignified.
 This photographic space captures the era that once felt like a surreal fantasy, materialising those intangible memories and emotions into a tangible form.

 이몽 Imong (2019)